AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/gitlab.md

 ### Test the integration

-After configuring the GitLab integration, you can verify the integration is operational using the `magento-cloud` CLI:
+After configuring the GitLab integration, you can verify that the integration is operational using the `magento-cloud` CLI:

 ```bash
 magento-cloud integration:validate